 What to do if you have counterfeit AirPods

 If you discover you have counterfeit AirPods, the best thing to do is to try getting your money back.
-Be prepared to be taken for a ride if the vendor knows what they’re doing, but sometimes they, too, were hoodwinked.
+Be prepared to be taken for a ride if the vendor knows what they’re doing, but sometimes they, too, are hoodwinked.
 Don’t try to confront anyone in person, and definitely don’t try to be a hero.
 Use Apple’s reporting tool to let them know what happened, and supply as much information as you can in order for the company to handle the issue the rest of the way.
 Though Apple has to play whack-a-mole with counterfeiters, they have a pretty good motivation for going after the manufacturers of such things.

 If you’re in the United States and you bought your “AirPods” with a credit card, try talking to your credit card company about a chargeback—major credit card companies offer many purchase protection options you might not know about.
 Look on the back of the credit card you used for a customer service number, and they may be able to help you out.
 They may tell you to file a police report or file an insurance claim.
 At the end of the day, it will be a bit of work, and it may end up in nothing.

-For the time being, the best way to come out on top when buying AirPods is to either buy directly from Apple, or another reputable vendor in the first place.
+For the time being, the best way to come out on top when buying AirPods is to either buy directly from Apple or another reputable vendor in the first place.

 FAQs